What is the Curly Girl Method?

 Since curly hair is prone to frizz, dryness, and damage, her method is gentle and gives hair the best opportunity to grow without being prone to damaging chemicals.
 Her method is for all hair types whether African American Hair, Caucasian hair or anywhere in between.

 The Curly Girl Method stresses the avoidance of all heated styling tools, sulfates, silicones and heavy manipulation to the hair.
 It also emphasizes using conditioner to wash the hair and to forego shampoos altogether.

 This is called co-washing.
 In her handbook, Ms. Massey stresses that shampoos disturb the sebum balance of the scalp.

 Sebum is the natural oil produced by the scalp and is a natural moisturizer necessary for healthy hair production.
-The Curly Girl Method also involves using a t-shirt to blot-dry the hair instead of using a towel.
+The CG Method also involves using a t-shirt to blot-dry the hair instead of using a towel.

 Ms. Massey explains that drying the hair with a towel causes friction to the hair shaft which results in damage.
 The best part about this method is that it can be used by anyone with curly or straight hair, regardless of hair type, curl pattern, length or condition.

 Because this method is so gentle on the hair and scalp, you may notice less hair loss.
 They key factor to the Curly Girl Method working successfully is the avoidance of sulfates, silicones, and heated styling tools.

 When this method is used for a long time, not only does the hair become healthy, but the scalp does too.
 This results in a true curl pattern, almost no split ends, incredible shine, and springy curls.

 The modified Curly Girl Method is simply tailoring the Curly Girl Method to suit your particular hair or situation.
 Some ladies alter the method by using products like sulfate-free shampoos to wash the hair instead of the recommended conditioner.